 Central London has relatively few roadside ghosts compared to other country lanes around the UK.
 Ghostly children have been heard running along Gloucester Drive in Finsbury Park.
 And reports tell of a phantom cyclist in Highgate Village.

-Or you just might end up being flagged down by a spectral passenger…
+Being vigilant can keep you safe.
+Or who knows?
+You just might end up being flagged down by a spectral passenger…

 If you enjoyed this post, sign up below to get a slice of folklore in your inbox every week!